sharpjd/GPUPrefSwitcher/README.md

 # GPUPrefSwitcher
-Enables seamless switching of game settings and targeting the dGPU/iGPU for gaming laptops when they plug in or out, streamlining the portable gaming experience.
+Enables seamless switching of game settings and targeting the dGPU/iGPU for gaming laptops when they plug in or out, making portable gaming more convenient.

 ## [Download/install (directly downloads the latest release)](https://github.com/sharpjd/GPUPrefSwitcher/releases/download/v0.0.0-alpha/GPUPrefSwitcher.v0.0.0-alpha.zip)